 Create Recurring Customers / Clients

 Always be listening to what customers are saying.
 Improve your business to better serve that customer.
-And show him or her that you value their feedback by communicating clearly and taking action.
-This is how you will turn customers into fans.
+Show him or her that you value their feedback by communicating clearly and taking action.
+This is how you will turn customers into raving fans.
 Fans are the greatest marketing tool of all because they are a lead generation machine (referrals).

-HERE IS THE WORKFLOW THROUGH A BASIC MARKETING FUNNEL
+WORKFLOW THROUGH A BASIC MARKETING LEAD GENERATION FUNNEL